Professional and Career-Enhancing Education

 Nutrition is a critical, and often overlooked, area of study for front-line health professionals.
 We are helping change that by accrediting our high-quality courses taught by world-renowned faculty for Continuing Education (CE) credits.

-"Serving a Healthy Diet": This 6-week, 12-hour course explores the relationship between diet and health and will help you and the patients you serve make better food choices.
+"Serving a Healthy Diet": This 12-hour on-demand course explores the relationship between diet and health and will help you and the patients you serve make better food choices.

 “Food is Medicine 101: Translating Evidence to Action”: Learn about Food is Medicine (FIM) principles, interventions, applications to clinical practice, and future directions from experts at the Food is Medicine Institute.